jncraton/elementary-computer-science-cpsc1030/lectures/12-modeling-data.md

 ---

-What are some examples of data you could collect from a kindergarten class on the first day of school?
+What are some examples of data you could collect from a class on the first day of school?

 ---